sandralili/mygithub/index.md

 ### Program

-This site was created for   Lab: 05
+This site was created for   Lab: 05 - GitHub Pages

-Course's name: "Foundations of Data Science Part II"   Code: CPP 527
+Class Information: "Foundations of Data Science Part II"   Code: CPP 527